priyadarshi/Applozic-Chat-SDK-Documentation/Platform.md

-**Note**: Only Admin can remove the grop member otherwise the following error will come:
+**Note**: Only Admin can remove the group member otherwise the following error will come: